Historical · U.S. Department of Health and Human Services

 Biographical narrative

-Norris Whitehouse Cochran IV is an American public‑service professional who has spent the majority of his career within federal agencies that oversee health policy and budgeting.
-He served as acting United States Secretary of Health and Human Services during two brief periods—first in 2017 and again from January to March 2021—while also holding senior budgetary positions throughout the Trump administration.
+Norris Whitehouse Cochran IV is an American public‑service professional whose career has spanned several decades within federal agencies that shape national health policy and fiscal management.
+He served as the acting United States Secretary of Health and Human Services during two brief periods—first in 2017 and again from January to March 2021—while also holding senior budgetary positions at the Department of Health and Human Services (HHS).
+His work has focused on overseeing discretionary programs, directing the department’s budgeting functions, and managing financial resources for the agency.

 Early life and career

-Born on June 9, 1970, Cochran pursued higher education at the University of California, Santa Barbara, where he earned a Bachelor of Arts degree in history of public policy in 1993.
-He then continued his studies at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, completing a Master of Public Affairs in 1995.
-These academic experiences provided him with a foundation in policy analysis and public administration that would shape his subsequent federal service.
+Norris Cochran was born in 1970.
+He pursued higher education at the University of California, Santa Barbara, where he earned a Bachelor of Arts degree in history of public policy in 1993.
+Seeking to deepen his understanding of governmental operations, he continued his studies at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, obtaining a Master of Public Affairs in 1995.

-Cochran entered the federal workforce in 1996 when he joined the Centers for Disease Control and Prevention (CDC).
-His initial role at the CDC marked the beginning of a long association with agencies responsible for health research, disease prevention, and public‑health policy.
-After several years at the CDC, he transitioned to the Office of Management and Budget (OMB) in 2001, where he worked within the Health Division until 2006.
-In this capacity, Cochran was involved in the oversight of federal health programs and the allocation of resources across agencies.
+Cochran entered federal service in 1996 when he joined the Centers for Disease Control and Prevention (CDC).
+His initial role placed him within an agency that plays a central part in public health surveillance, disease prevention, and emergency response.
+After several years at the CDC, he transitioned to the Office of Management and Budget (OMB) in 2001, where he worked in the Health Division until 2006.
+In this capacity, Cochran contributed to the development and oversight of budgetary policies that affect a broad range of health programs across the federal government.

-On February 5, 2006, Cochran joined the Department of Health and Human Services (HHS).
-By 2007, he had advanced to serve as Director of the Division of Discretionary Programs, a role that entailed managing funding for initiatives not mandated by statute but essential to the department’s mission.
-His responsibilities expanded further when, in March 2009, he was appointed Deputy Assistant Secretary of Budget—a senior executive service position.
-In this capacity, Cochran directed the HHS Office of Budget, overseeing the development and execution of the department’s financial plans.
+On February 5, 2006, Cochran moved to the Department of Health and Human Services.
+By 2007 he had advanced to the position of Director of the Division of Discretionary Programs, a role that involved managing funding allocations for various HHS initiatives that are not mandated by law but are essential for programmatic flexibility.
+In March 2009, he was appointed Deputy Assistant Secretary of Budget—a senior executive service position—where he took on responsibilities as the director of the HHS Office of Budget.
+This office is tasked with preparing and administering the department’s budget, ensuring fiscal accountability, and coordinating financial planning across HHS agencies.

 Cabinet tenure